nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ##  **Developmental Psychology PhD Student**

 I am a graduate student with a focus on Developmental Neuroscience and Quantitative Methods working in the [Sheridan](https://circlelab.unc.edu/) and [Propper](https://beelab.web.unc.edu/) Labs at the University of North Carolina at Chapel Hill.
-Broadly, I am interested in how interpersonal violence impacts the development of neural and behavioral systems to increase psychopathology risk.
+Broadly, I am interested in how interpersonal violence impacts the development of neural and behavioral systems to increase neuropsychiatric risk.
 Specifically, I study neural and behavioral systems that support fear and extinction learning, reactivity, and emotion regulation.
 I am also interested in how these systems are influenced by the microbiome.

 To explore my questions I use a variety of methodologies and approaches including MRI and task-based fMRI, EDA, RSA, parent-reported questionnaires, genetic sequencing, behavioral assessments of the child, parent-child interactions, statistical modeling, and machine learning.